Hats-Protocol/farcaster-delegator/README.md

 > [!NOTE]
 > Farcaster clients or other apps can help users prepare the typed data and signature.
 It's likely that this will be the most common way FarcasterDelegator contracts are used.

-## HatsFarcasterDelegator.sol

-This contract inherits from `FarcasterDelegator.sol` and implements the `_isValidSigner()` function to authorize signers via Hats Protocol hats.

-### Deployment

-HatsFarcasterDelegator contracts can be deployed as minimal proxies via the [Hats Module Factory](https://github.com/Hats-Protocol/hats-module/blob/main/src/HatsModuleFactory.sol).

-### Valid Signers

-HatsFarcasterDelegator contracts grant authorities to the wearers of two hats specified at deployment:

-The `adminHat` grants authority for all functions.
-In other words, a user who wears the `adminHat` is a valid signer for the following typehashes:

-- IdRegistry.TRANSFER_TYPEHASH()
-- IdRegistry.REGISTER_TYPEHASH()
-- KeyRegistry.ADD_TYPEHASH()
-- SignedKeyRequestValidator.METADATA_TYPEHASH()
-- KeyRegistry.REMOVE_TYPEHASH()
-- IdRegistry.CHANGE_RECOVERY_ADDRESS_TYPEHASH()

-The `hatId` hat — aka the `casterHat` — grants authority to add a key to the contract's fid.
-This enables the wearer of the `casterHat` to publish casts from the fid.
-In other words, a user who wears the `casterHat` is a valid signer for the following typehashes:

-- KeyRegistry.ADD_TYPEHASH()
-- SignedKeyRequestValidator.METADATA_TYPEHASH()

 ## Development